 CallRail uses customer call recording as one method to determine the types of calls that are being received as well as if those calls are coming from qualified leads.

-Finally, CallRail integrates with Google Analytics and Google Adwords to make analyzing metrics a breeze.
-Every time someone calls using the tracking number the data gets sent directly to Google Analytics, and it appears in your dashboard next to your other marketing data so you can compare all the data from your various marketing campaigns.
+Finally, CallRail features a Google Ads and Google Analytics integration to make analyzing metrics a breeze.
+Every time someone calls using the tracking number the call data gets sent directly to Google Analytics, and it appears in your dashboard next to your other marketing data so you can compare all the data from your various marketing campaigns.

 Marchex is another international call tracking company, but unlike the others, call tracking is just a small part of what the company has to offer.
 Omnichannel, speech, leads, marketplace – you name it and they'll have the data for you.
 (Shameless plug: If you choose this software, AgencyAnalytics will come in handy for organization and analysis!).